-- (1) The underwriting discount and commission (the sales load) with respect to shares to be sold in this offering, which is a one-time fee, is the only sales load payable by us in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$1,000,000. - (3) The expenses of the dividend reinvestment plan are included in "Other expenses." - (4) The Investment Adviser has agreed to pay the underwriters an additional sales load of \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full).
-This amount will accrue interest at a variable rate (adjusted quarterly) equal to an annual rate of the three-month LIBOR plus 2.25%.
-As of March 24, 2011, three-month LIBOR was approximately 0.31%.
-We (and indirectly our stockholders) will be obligated to repay this amount together with accrued interest (a) if during any four calendar quarter-period ending on or after the one year anniversary of the closing of the offering, our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
-If we are then permitted to do so, we will repay such amount and any interest on such amount through the issuance of shares of our common stock to the Investment Adviser.
-If we cannot then issue such shares pursuant to the 1940 Act or otherwise, we will pay such amount to the Investment Adviser in cash, and the Investment Adviser has agreed to use such payment to purchase shares of our common stock in the secondary market. - (5) Our management fee under the Investment Management Agreement is based on our adjusted average gross assets, including those assets acquired using borrowings for investment purposes.
+- (1) The underwriting discount and commission (the sales load) with respect to shares to be sold in this offering, which is a one-time fee, is the only sales load payable in connection with this offering.
+The Investment Adviser has agreed to pay the underwriters \$3,000,000 of this sales load (\$3,450,000 if the underwriters exercise their overallotment option in full).
+We (and indirectly our stockholders) will be obligated to repay this amount (a) if during any four consecutive calendar quarter-period ending on or after the one year anniversary of the closing of the offering, our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
+If one or more of these events does not occur on or before April 6, 2014, we will not be obligated to repay this amount.
+We will repay such amount to the Investment Adviser in cash, and the Investment Adviser has agreed to use such payment to purchase shares of our common stock in the secondary market. - (2) Amount reflects estimated offering expenses of approximately \$1,000,000. - (3) The expenses of the dividend reinvestment plan are included in "Other expenses." - (4) Our management fee under the Investment Management Agreement is based on our adjusted average gross assets, including those assets acquired using borrowings for investment purposes.
 PennantPark Investment Advisers, however, has agreed to waive the portion of the base management fee payable on any net proceeds of this offering that have not yet been invested in portfolio investments, inclusive of any temporary investments in cash, cash equivalents, U.S. government securities and other high-quality investment grade debt investments that mature in 12 months or less from the date of investment.
-See "Certain Relationships and Transactions-Investment Management Agreement" for more information. - (6) Reflects the aggregate amount of incentive fees we estimate will be payable under the Investment Management Agreement during our first year of operations following consummation of this offering up to one year.
+See "Certain Relationships and Transactions-Investment Management Agreement" for more information. - (5) Reflects the aggregate amount of incentive fees we estimate will be payable under the Investment Management Agreement during our first year of operations following consummation of this offering up to one year.
 During our first year of operations following consummation of this offering, we expect that we will not have any capital gains and will only have interest income that exceeds our quarterly hurdle rate discussed below during the second half of our first year of operations following consummation of this offering.
 The incentive fee consists of two parts: